MrDham/OpenTheremin_V4_with_MIDI/README.md

    * Open Theremin being very compact, instead of DIN 5 connector, you might want to use a TRS 2.5 mm (recommanded) or 3.5 mm Jack connector as recently adopted by the MIDI standard: https://www.midi.org/midi-articles/trs-specification-adopted-and-released

-5. Selecting the correct usb port on Tools -> Serial Port
+5. Select the correct usb port in Tools -> Serial Port
-6. Select the correct arduino board from Tools -> Board
+6. Select "Arduino Uno" board in Tools -> Board
 7. Upload the code by clicking on the upload button.

 ### Added and removed compare to Open Theremin V4.